BBQ Pulled Chicken for Instant Pot or Slow Cooker

 BBQ pulled chicken in the Instant Pot or slow cooker also makes great meal prep food.
 Try layering it with cooked corn, black beans, and baby spinach for a week of not-sad desk lunches.

-Instant Pot or slow cooker BBQ pulled chicken
+How to make pulled chicken in the Instant Pot or slow cooker

 North Coast applesauce